Features of the Method

-• Simple way to share faith on the streets.
+• Simple, fun way to share faith on the streets.

 • Uses a marked New Testament and a 3×5 card to record blessings shared by an interested person on the streets.